babakks/babakks.github.io/_posts/2021-08-13-re#004-string-replace-in-shell-with-sed copy.markdown

 categories: article
 author: babakks
 comments: true
-published: false
+published: true
 ---

 Though 99% of the time we use a text editor like `vim` or `nano`, still knowing how to do simple string manipulations via shell commands is more than necessary.
-The simplest use case emerges in CI/CD pipeline where you may need to replace some placeholder with a specific (e.g., a dynamic docker image tag).
+The simplest use case emerges in CI/CD pipeline where you may need to replace some placeholder with a specific text (e.g., a dynamic docker image tag). 🤖

 One simple tool for this purpose is `sed`.
 For example, to replace "[tag]" with "abcdef" execute: